DocsComponentsFollow Button

 The component uses predefined styles from FOLLOW_BUTTON_STYLES and can be further customized using the className prop.
 The button’s appearance changes based on its state:

-• Normal states: Follow, Following, Blocked, Muted, etc.
+• Normal states: Follow, Following, Blocked, etc.

 • Pending states: Shows loading indicator